skovy/rails-phlex-i18n-vscode/README.md

 It helps extract existing strings from Rails Phlex views into the translations files, displays a preview of the translation on hover, and links directly to the translation key.

+Read more in this blog post: [Rails Phlex I18n: A VSCode Extension](https://www.skovy.dev/blog/rails-phlex-i18n-vscode-extension).

 ## Demo

 ![demo](/assets/demo.gif)